Updated May 2017: Review updated to reflect the stability of the launcher and how it's aged over the last two years.

-Aviate has turned out to be far better of an experience than I remember when first using it in beta.
-Whether the predictive features have been toned back or just improved, they actually aren't intrusive — and in some ways are useful.
+Predictive features, especially ones that move elements around on your launcher, can seem intrusive and annoying, but in Aviate they're subtle and for the most part useful.
 Having my apps categorized automatically (but still tweakable manually when needed) is great, and really shows you the difference between how you think your phone should be set up to be most efficient and how it actually should be laid out based on usage.

 The so-called Smart Screen isn't quite as useful, though.
 It offers pretty basic and mundane information that I can really get anywhere, particularly from Google Now, no matter what launcher I use.
-Some of the predictive things like having a music selector when I plug in headphones is neat, as is the predictive adjustment of information based on location, but it's not quite good enough in itself to make me want to use Aviate.
+Some of the predictive things like having a music selector when I plug in headphones is neat — though useless if you use Bluetooth — as is the predictive adjustment of information based on location, but it's not quite good enough in itself to make me want to use Aviate.

-Perhaps the biggest thing hurting Aviate is that it's tied to Yahoo, which of course now owns and operates the app.
-The search bar at the top of the launcher sends you to pretty subpar Yahoo search, and lots of the predictions and information in the Smart Screen is just pushing you out to the web rather than pulling it in and displaying it nicely inside the launcher or sending you to an installed app.
+Perhaps the biggest thing hurting Aviate is that it's tied to Yahoo, which owns and operates the app.
+The search bar at the top of the launcher sends you to Yahoo Search rather than Google, and lots of the predictions and information in the Smart Screen is just pushing you out to the web rather than pulling it in and displaying it nicely inside the launcher or sending you to an installed app.

 And my life just isn't tied into Yahoo — it's in Google.
 Although Aviate can read my calendar app to see my upcoming events, it isn't scanning my email for information on travel and appointments, intelligently learning about what sports teams I like, offering public transit information, or any of Google Now's data-driven predictive features.

 Taking the questionable draw of Smart Screen out of the equation, Aviate actually works quite nicely as a standard launcher.
-Focusing on a handful of frequent apps and a widget on the main home screen will make sense for a lot of people, and having the rest of your apps categorized by type and sorted by use will be the best way to keep the phone clean and usable.
+Focusing on a handful of frequent apps and one or two widgets on the main home screen will make sense for a lot of people, and having the rest of your apps categorized by type and sorted by use will be the best way to keep the phone clean and usable.
 As someone who usually keeps their launcher super simple I can see why Aviate has so many downloads in Google Play.